 To remain compliant with MCA and port state control inspections, you must maintain a clear “trail of eligibility.”
 This means:

-- Digital Backups: We highly recommend scanning all original and updated certificates and storing them in a secure cloud folder, but always carry the physical copies in your discharge book folder.
+• Digital Backups: We highly recommend scanning all original and updated certificates and storing them in a secure cloud folder, but always carry the physical copies with you.

 Summary: Which route is right for you?

-If you have been active at sea and want to get back to work quickly, the PST and AFF Self-Declaration routes are excellent options.
+If you have been active at sea and want to get back to work quickly, the PST and AFF Self-Declaration routes are excellent options if you meet all the criteria.
 However, for courses like PSCRB, we believe the extra time spent on the water is worth its weight in gold.

 At our centre, we don’t just tick boxes; we ensure you leave with the muscle memory needed to handle a crisis.